NemesisTheory/SMGuardianRevert/README.md

 # SMGuardianRevert
-Mindustry mod that reverts the Stained Mountains guardian, the chad Scepter guardian vs the virgin Quasar guardian.
+Mindustry mod that reverts the Stained Mountains guardian back to Scepter, the chad Scepter guardian vs the virgin Quasar guardian.